cbnventures/foodflare-auth/README.md

 ## Instructions (Part 1 of 4)
 To keep things going, we will assume that you are running the [latest version of Node.js](https://nodejs.org/en/download/) and have the respective accounts set up and ready to go.

-### 1. Setup and Install Node Modules
+### 1. Update and Install Node Modules
-To start, let's make sure the globally installed packages are updated, and project dependencies installed.
+To start, update and install the globally installed packages and project dependencies.
 If you are using an IDE (Integrated Developer Environment), you may set up types and run the included tests.

 ```sh
 sudo npm update -g && npm install
 ```

-### 2. Generate Cryptographic Certificates
+### 2. Generate Certificates
 To combat extraneous API requests, the project uses a library called [JSON Web Tokens](https://jwt.io).
-JWT allows the API to grant users temporary access and optionally includes the requestor's information.
+JWT allows the API to grant users temporary access and includes the requester's information.

-To maximize security, the project is designed to support _only asymmetric algorithms_, in which, a public/private key pair is required to generate a signature for the token.
+To maximize security, _only asymmetric algorithms_ are currently supported, in which, one of the requirements is a generated public/private key pair.

 __For your convenience, use the commands below to quickly create a signature pair.__